paseo-network/support/docs/rococo_migration.md

 And will be the Id used to register the new parachain in Paseo.
 Avoiding innecessary changes in the parachain codebase.

+**We will highly appreciate if you could attach the files generated in the preparation. :+1:**

+### **Migrating From Block#**

+This helps us locating the state that needs to be migrated from Rococo to Paseo.
+Useful information here is:
+- Parachain block# from which the state is going to be migrated.
+- Relay block# corresponding to the finalised Parachain block#.

 ### **Manager Account**

 Ideally the same account than in Rococo will be used as a way of streamlining the process.
+Otherwise any account you control in Paseo is fine.

-### **Proof of Ownership**
+### **Optional Proof of Ownership**

-As a way of proving that the creator of the issue has access to the manager account.
-This proof could be requested if the reviewers can't identify the user making the request.
+As a way of proving that the creator of the issue has access to the manager account registered in Rococo, if applicable.
+This proof could be requested if the reviewers can't identify the user opening the request.
 Note this can be done in various way, for instance, using polkadot.js/apps - https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/signing

 Another way to generate such proof: use the `sign` subcommand that ships with substrate.
 A bianry that contains such subcommand is for isntance `staging-node-cli` in [`polkadot-sdk/substrate/bin/node`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/bin/node).